Zlittlemoon/Pi-Seg/README.md

 ## News

+- **2026/04**: Released OVRSISBenchV2 pretrained-model evaluation scripts, including `eval_all_pretrained.sh` and `eval_all_pretrained_start.sh`.
+- **2026/04**: Released Pi-Seg checkpoints for OVRSISBenchV1 and OVRSISBenchV2 on Hugging Face.
-- **2026/04**: Released Pi-Seg implementation on CAT-Seg framework
+- **2026/04**: Released the official Pi-Seg implementation based on the CAT-Seg framework.
-- **2026/03**: OVRSISBenchV2 resources publicly available
-- **2026/03**: OVRSIS95K training dataset released on Hugging Face
+- **2026/03**: Released the OVRSIS95K training dataset on Hugging Face.
-- More checkpoints and evaluation scripts coming soon
+- **2026/03**: Released OVRSISBenchV2 benchmark resources, including the OVRSIS test set and three downstream-task evaluation sets.
 ---

 ## What is OVRSISBenchV2?